spookygames/gdx-gameservices/gdx-gameservices-googleplay-desktop/README.md

 ## Idiosyncrasies

 * This library uses Google API version 1.22.0.
-* Strong inspiration from the implementation on MrStahlfelge's repo (by mgsx-dev if I'm not wrong), thank you both!
+* Strong inspiration from the implementation on MrStahlfelge's repo (by mgsx-dev), thank you both!
 * Browser-based authentication
 * Sort.Bottom is not available for leaderboard entries
 * SavedGame.getDeviceName() returns an empty String